Damon Runyon Award 2020 honoring Judy Woodruff

 September 12 @ 5:00 pm - 9:00 pm MDT

 The Denver Press Club will honor Judy Woodruff, the managing editor and anchor for the PBS NewsHour, with its 26th annual Damon Runyon Award.
+The event will be broadcast over Zoom meetings.
+Attendees may also watch via special password-protected page on our website.

 The Club is extremely grateful for the support of our sponsors.